Corallus-Caninus/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 ## Requests and limits

-If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a container to use more resource than its `request` for that resource specifies.
+If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a container to use more resource than its `request` for that resource than specified.
 However, a container is not allowed to use more than its resource `limit`.

 For example, if you set a `memory` request of 256 MiB for a container, and that container is in